sven-kanoshin/kn-hw/README.md

  - "anon:" (empty password) - "ANON" role -  No permissions
  - "user:password" - "USER" role - 'View' permissions
  - "admin:admin" - "ADMIN" role - 'View' and 'Edit' permissions

+# Team Way-of-Work
+## Team Setup
+One Frontend person, one Backend person.
+Working in a "remote work" configuration, ie team was separated but had in person status and discussion meetings.
+From implementation side, Backend was the front-runner: implementing features and offering them to Frontend when the features were ready.
+In essence, Backend defined the architecture and application communication design, while Frontend implemented the integration by API spec.
+## Timeframe
+Backend - ~30h
+Frontend - ~15h
+## Benefits of working with team vs solo
+Specialization and dicussions.
+Specialization means, the team member can dig deep into a specific topic without the whole project stalling.
+Other members can keep developing at the same time.
+Discussions and different ideas are always welcome, but become imperative when being stuck in a situation.
+Digging yourself out of a hole is much easier, when there is another person who is helping you.